Dirty Harry (character): Biography

 In Dirty Harry, several explanations are suggested for his nickname.
 When his partner Chico Gonzalez asks about the nickname's origins, Frank DiGiorgio says, facetiously, that "that's one thing about our Harry; [he] doesn't play any favorites.
 Harry hates everybody: limeys, micks, hebes, fat dagos, niggers, honkies, chinks - you name it."
 After being called to talk down a jumper, Callahan claims he is known as "Dirty Harry" because he is assigned to "every dirty job that comes along".
 When Harry is ordered to deliver ransom money to Scorpio, Gonzalez opines "no wonder they call him Dirty Harry; [he] always gets the shit end of the stick".
 In Dirty Harry, Gonzalez humorously suggests that Callahan's nickname may have an alternate origin given that he twice ends up peeking through a naked woman's window and later follows a suspect into a strip club.

 The films reveal little about Callahan's personal background.
 In the first film, Callahan tells Chico Gonzalez's wife that his wife was killed by a drunk driver.
 She appears in Magnum Force in an old photograph which Harry turns around.
 The doctor tending to him after the first film's bank robbery intimates that "us Potrero Hill boys gotta stick together".
 The first film's novelization explains that Callahan grew up in this neighborhood and describes a hostile relationship between the police and the residents.
 Callahan recalls once throwing a brick at a police officer, who picked it up and threw it back.
 The following sequels show that Harry lives within the city limits in a small studio apartment on Jackson Street in the Nob Hill area, so unfamiliar with his neighbors that they refer to him only as "the cop who lives upstairs".
-Also Harry Callahan served in the Marines and, possibly, he is a Korean war veteran.
-In Magnum Force Harry's friend Charlie McCoy says "We should have done our 20 in the Marines", indicating that they served (or could/should have served) together in the armed forces.
+Callahan served in the Marines and is possibly a Korean War veteran.
+In Magnum Force Harry's friend Charlie McCoy says, "We should have done our 20 in the Marines", indicating that they served (or could/should have served) together in the armed forces.
 In The Dead Pool, a coffee mug on Harry's desk at the police station bears the United States Marine Corps seal and in The Enforcer it is clear he has already been checked out on the LAWS rocket, a USMC weapon.

-His hobbies appear to consist of target shooting and playing pool (which we see him doing in The Enforcer).
-He appears to subsist on a diet of hot dogs, hamburgers and strong black coffee which he takes without sugar and is so unchanging that he simply orders 'The usual' from the staff of his regular eateries (in The Dead Pool he samples his girlfriend's unknown dessert but does not have one himself).
+His hobbies appear to consist of target shooting and playing pool (seen in The Enforcer).
+He appears to subsist on a diet of hot dogs, hamburgers and strong black coffee which he takes without sugar and is so unchanging that he simply orders 'the usual' from the staff of his regular eateries (in The Dead Pool he samples his girlfriend's unknown dessert but does not have one himself).
 He drinks beer, and on one occasion apple juice, and both runs and weightlifts in the gym.
 In Sudden Impact he acquires a pet bulldog called 'Meathead' but there is no sign of him in The Dead Pool.